Oregon vs. Stanford NCAA Football Odds, Plays and Insights | October 2, 2021

 Stanford Stats and Trends

-- So far this season Stanford has two wins against the spread.
+- Stanford has two wins against the spread in four games this season.

-- The Cardinal covered the spread in their only game when underdogs by 8 points or more.
+- This year, the Cardinal won ATS in their only game as an underdog of 8 points or more.

-- Stanford's games this season have gone over the point total two times in four opportunities (50%).
+- Stanford's games this year have hit the over on two of four set point totals (50%).

-- Stanford is 2-1 against the spread and 2-1 overall in games when it records more than 19.5 points.
+- Stanford is 2-1 against the spread and 2-1 overall when the team notches more than 19.5 points.

 - The Cardinal have two giveaways this season, while the Ducks have 13 takeaways .